 Concomitant chemoradiation therapy.

 Concomitant radiation therapy with targeted agents.
 [6,7][Level of evidence: 1iiA]

-Radiation therapy for patients with cancer of the tonsil.
-Hyperfractionated radiation therapy yields a higher control rate than standard fractionated radiation therapy for patients with stage III cancer of the oropharynx, but this has not resulted in an increase in overall survival.[Level of evidence: 1iiA]
+Radiation therapy alone (with altered fractionation) for patients who are not candidates for chemotherapy.[9,10] Altered fractionated radiation therapy yields a higher control rate and survival rate than standard fractionated radiation therapy (SFX) only for patients with stage IV cancer of the oropharynx.[9,10,11,11,12,13][Level of evidence: 1iiA]